 PAP: Developed through extensive collaboration across the NWA region, the PAP reflects the priorities of local residents, cities, businesses, and organizations to reduce GHG emissions and other harmful air pollutants.
-The PAP also advances one or more of the investment priorities identified by Governor Sanders (Page 4) and identifies the top priorities of the region to improve environmental quality while spurring innovation and economic development in NWA.
+The PAP also advances one or more of the investment priorities of the State of Arkansas' five priority areas to guide Arkansas' infrastructure investments (Page 4) and identifies the top priorities of the region to improve environmental quality while spurring innovation and economic development in NWA.